How to Fight Glaucoma Before It Presents

 How to Fight Diabetic Retinopathy

-retinopathy is a complication of diabetes that affects the blood
+Diabetic retinopathy is a diabetes complication that damages the blood

 retinopathy: